umanwizard/guix-tailscale/README.md

 After making the change to your channels list, run `guix pull`.

 To run tailscale on boot, add `(service tailscale-service-type)` to your `services` list in your Guix SD OS configuration.
-If you use Guix on some other distribution, use `guix install` to get `tailscaled` and `tailscale`, and arrange for `tailscaled` to run on boot, however that is normally done in your distribution
+If you use Guix on some other distribution, use `guix install` to get `tailscaled` and `tailscale`, and arrange for `tailscaled` to run on boot, however that is normally done in your distribution.

+Everything is in the module `(btv tailscale)`.